youyanggu/covid19_projections/about.md

 On top of everything we mentioned above, their model is also inherently flawed from a mathematical perspective.
 They try to model COVID-19 infections using a [Gaussian error function](https://en.wikipedia.org/wiki/Error_function).
 The problem is that the Gaussian error function is by design *symmetric*, meaning that the curve comes down from the peak at the same rate as it goes up.
 Unfortunately, this has not been the case for COVID-19: we come down from the peak at a much slower pace.
 This leads to a significant under-projection in IHME's model, which we have thoroughly highlighted.
 University of Washington biology professor Dr. Carl T. Bergostrom discussed this in more detail in this highly informative [series of Tweets](https://twitter.com/CT_Bergstrom/status/1250304069119275009).

+### Projections Comparison

+[Click here](/model-comparison-ihme) to see how our projections have changed over time, compared with the IHME model.

 To conclude, we believe that a successful model must be able to quickly determine what is realistic and what is not, and the above examples highlights our main concerns with the IHME model.

 [Back to Top](#top)